ysdtkm/MAOOAM/fortran/doc/gen_doc.md

 ## Installation ##

+The program can be installed with Makefile.
+We provide configuration files for two compilers : gfortran and ifort.

-The code should be compiled with gfortran 4.7+ (allows for allocatable arrays in namelists).
-Unpack the archive in a folder, and run:
+By default, gfortran is selected.
+To select one or the other, simply modify the Makefile accordingly.
+If gfortran is selected, the code should be compiled with gfortran 4.7+ (allows for allocatable arrays in namelists).
+If ifort is selected, the code has been tested with the version 14.0.2 and we do not guarantee compatibility with older compiler version.

+To install, unpack the archive in a folder, and run:
      make

  Remark: The command "make clean" removes the compiled files.